Running Gray-Scott on Odo/Frontier

 to set up modules, environment, and packages.
 This is a one-time step and might take a few minutes.source GrayScott.jl/scripts/config_odo.sh

-#!/bin/bash PROJ_DIR=/gpfs/wolf2/olcf/trn036/scratch/$USER export JULIA_DEPOT_PATH=$PROJ_DIR/.julia GS_DIR=$PROJ_DIR/GrayScott.jl # good practice to remove package and confi generated files rm -f $GS_DIR/Manifest.toml rm -f $GS_DIR/LocalPreferences.toml # good practice to avoid conflicts with existing default modules module purge # load required modules module load PrgEnv-gnu-amd/8.6.0 module load cray-mpich module load adios2/2.10.0-mpi # Use Julia installed binary distribution until module is available #module load julia/1.10.4 export PATH=/gpfs/wolf2/olcf/trn036/world-shared/julia-1.11.3/bin:$PATH julia --version # Set ROCM system libraries for AMDGPU.jl (default = /opt/rocm) export ROCM_PATH=/opt/rocm-5.7.1 # Set ADIOS2 system libraries for ADIOS2.jl export JULIA_ADIOS2_PATH=$OLCF_ADIOS2_ROOT # DOWNLOAD JULIA PACKAGES julia --project=$GS_DIR -e 'using Pkg; Pkg.instantiate()' # Set MPIPreferences to use Cray's MPICH in LocalPreferences.toml julia --project=$GS_DIR -e 'using MPIPreferences; MPIPreferences.use_system_binary(mpiexec="srun", vendor="cray")' # Set JACC AMDGPU back end in LocalPreferences.toml julia --project=$GS_DIR -e 'using JACC; JACC.JACCPreferences.set_backend("AMDGPU")' # Verify the packages are installed correctly julia --project=$GS_DIR -e 'using Pkg; Pkg.build()' # Precompile dependencies julia --project=$GS_DIR -e 'using Pkg; Pkg.precompile()'
+#!/bin/bash PROJ_DIR=/gpfs/wolf2/olcf/trn036/scratch/$USER export JULIA_DEPOT_PATH=$PROJ_DIR/.julia GS_DIR=$PROJ_DIR/GrayScott.jl # remove existing generated Manifest.toml rm -f $GS_DIR/Manifest.toml rm -f $GS_DIR/LocalPreferences.toml # good practice to avoid conflicts with existing default modules module purge # load required modules module load PrgEnv-cray/8.6.0 module load cray-mpich module load rocm/6.3.1 module load adios2/2.10.0-mpi module load Core/25.05 module load julia/1.11.0 # AMDGPU.jl requires rocm system libraries (default = /opt/rocm) export ROCM_PATH=/opt/rocm-6.3.1 # Required to point at underlying modules above export JULIA_ADIOS2_PATH=$OLCF_ADIOS2_ROOT # Downloads Julia packages in Project.toml julia --project=$GS_DIR -e 'using Pkg; Pkg.instantiate()' # Set MPIPreferences to use Cray's MPICH in LocalPreferences.toml julia --project=$GS_DIR -e 'using MPIPreferences; MPIPreferences.use_system_binary(mpiexec="srun", vendor="cray")' # Set JACC AMDGPU back end in LocalPreferences.toml. # It will add AMDGPU to Project.toml julia --project=$GS_DIR -e 'using JACC; JACC.set_backend("AMDGPU")' # Verify the packages are installed correctly julia --project=$GS_DIR -e 'using Pkg; Pkg.build()' # Precompile dependencies julia --project=$GS_DIR -e 'using Pkg; Pkg.precompile()'

 JULIA_DEPOT is where Julia packages and artifacts (e.g. extra data) will be installed for different local environments.
-Do not use $HOME for limited performance - not scalable - and storage reasons.
+Do not use $HOME for limited performance - not scalable - and storage reasons, but for local tasks (e.g. analysis).

 Running Gray-Scott jobs on Odo/Frontier